parcelvalue/api/docs/ContentType.md

 The currently supported JSON API version is `1.0`.

+## Examples

-An example of the structure of both request and response data is as follows:
+An example of the structure of both request and response data for the `/shipments` endpoint would be:

 ```
 {